 The film does not gloss over the unseemly parts of show business for a woman of color, and Moreno has no shortage of anecdotes that might have been shocking before MeToo, but are no less horrifying for their familiarity.
 From a predatory agent to a botched underground abortion, it’s a miracle Moreno survived much less thrived against all odds.
 In addition to her immense talent and undeniable charisma, she deserves respect as a battle hardened champion over Hollywood’s darkest truths.

-One of the most striking revelations in “Just a Girl Who Decided to Go For It” is the film’s gentle insistence that we imagine what Moreno could have achieved were it not for the many roadblocks put in her way.
+One of the most striking revelations in “Just a Girl Who Decided to Go for It” is the film’s gentle insistence that we imagine what Moreno could have achieved were it not for the many roadblocks put in her way.
 Director Mariem Pérez Riera wisely resists the urge to romanticize Moreno’s struggles and thus flatten her life story into an unequivocal triumph, though she certainly came out on top.

 Big name interview subjects Gloria Estefan, Lin-Manuel Miranda, Morgan Freeman, and Justina Machado add keen and colorful commentary, but it’s Puerto Rican scholar and filmmaker Frances Negrón-Muntaner who pushes back on the idea that Moreno is the ultimate embodiment of the American dream.
 In the film’s conclusion, she asks the toughest question: “How far could she have gone if she hadn’t had those limits?”
 We may never know, but for a girl who decided to go for it, she did alright.

 “Rita Moreno: Just a Girl Who Decided to Go For It” premiered at the 2021 Sundance Festival in the U.S. Documentary Competition.
-It is currently seeking U.S. distribution.